FonKnp/Fon-01-SEO-Semantic-HTML-Refactor/README.md

 ## Description

-This project involves refactoring an existing website for marketing angency to meet standards.
+This project involves refactoring an existing website for digital marketing angency to meet standards.
 The goal is to improve its overall code to semantic HTML, and optimize the website.
 I have learn about what the different between non-semantic HTML and semantic HTML.
 I learn how to name the title for the website.
 I learn about different selector in CSS and how to comment in CSS file.
 I have solve the link issue in the webpage.
 I have learn to put alternate text for all image tag.
 I learn how to improve coding quality and structure, with indentation and others.
 I learned how to deploy the website to go live.